Goodbye CBD, Hello New Moorabbin Space

 Our purpose built rooms are now every bit I envisioned them and so much more.
-Everything in my consulting room is what I wanted for my clients, from the flexible seating options (comfy, soft couch, or swinging egg chair, Pilates ball, bean bag, and floor Mellow Mat) to the interactive, sensory friendly decor (e.g., calming colour scheme, Macrame decor hung at a child's height, so they can touch it) and soft, warm lighting.
+Psychologist's consultation rooms do not have to look clinical to appear professional, in my humble opinion.
+Everything in my therapy room is what I wanted for my clients, from the flexible seating options (comfy, soft couch, or swinging egg chair, Pilates ball, bean bag, and floor Mellow Mat) to the interactive, sensory-friendly decor (e.g., calming colour scheme, Macrame decor hung at a child's height, so they can touch it) and soft, warm lighting.
 Close to where I sit is the drinks station I set up with a premium range of coffee and tea options, plus sparkling water, plenty of choices to help me clients of a range of sensory needs feel more comfortable in session.
 One of the parents said it's like a cafe and she's not wrong!
 Our reception area is also finally done, after our desk hutch we bought went missing and we made one.

 I spent a solid 6 weeks planning and making the things I wanted at the practice before renovations even started.
 And many of my clients would have heard about the story of how I thought I could finish the actual works within 2 whole days because of how meticulously I planned beforehand.
 Turns out I'm a very difficult customer and if something did not fit my vision, I just redid it.
 Took about 5 weeks' worth of days off to complete the whole space in the end (though I sort of gave up on scrubbing paint that dripped on the carpet half way through, so your might still see that).
 Anyway, if you are interested in some of the "behind-the-scenes" photos of the makings of the space, feel free to read on!